 • Notable cases

-• R v DS and ors (2018 to date).
-Alison, leading Michael Coley, is instructed by Essex Trading Standards to prosecute ten defendants charged with conspiracy to defraud and money laundering.
-The first trial took place in January 2023 and lasted three months.
-There are currently reporting restrictions in place.
-The second trial commences in May 2023.
-The case concerns four companies selling add-ons to solar panel installations.
+• R v DS and ors (2018 to 2025).
+Alison, leading Michael Coley, was instructed by Essex Trading Standards to prosecute nine defendants charged with conspiracy to defraud and money laundering.
+The case concerned four companies selling add-ons to solar panel installations.
 The turnover of the four companies exceeded £6.5m.
+Convictions were obtained for seven of the defendants and there were two custodial sentences.
+Confiscation and compensation orders were obtained and the victims were fully recompensed for their losses.

-• R v CH (2022-).
-Alison is instructed by Essex County Council by their Internal Fraud Team to prosecute the owner of four care homes for false representations made to obtain grants under the Covid Relief Fund.
-The value of the fraud is over £270k.
-The trial is due to take place in March 2024.
+• R v CH (2022-2024).
+Alison was instructed by Essex County Council by their Internal Fraud Team to prosecute the owner of four care homes for false representations made to obtain grants under the Covid Relief Fund.
+The value of the fraud was over £270k.
+The defendant pleaded guilty shortly before trial and was sentenced to 38 months’ custody and disqualified from being a director for 7 years.

-• Operation Clementine (2023-).
-Alison, leading Sabrina Goodchild, is instructed by Kent Trading Standards to prosecute four individuals for offences of Fraudulent Trading.
+• Operation Clementine (2023-date).
+Alison, leading Michael Coley, is instructed by Kent Trading Standards to prosecute three individuals for offences of Fraudulent Trading.
 The prosecution concerns the mis-selling of solar energy “add-ons”.
-The trial is due to be listed in 2024.
+The trial is listed in September 2025.

 • R v MM (2022).
 Alison was twice instructed by Tendring District Council to prosecute MM under the Environmental Protection Act 1990 and the Prevention from Damage by Pests Act 1949.
 MM breached notices served which required her to take action to abate a mouse infestation nuisance in her home.
 She refused to comply with the notices due to her beliefs as an ethical vegan and treated the mice as her pets.
 The case was reported in the press worldwide.